Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

 Once programmed, NMC systems generally do not have an external memory from which it serially retrieves the next step of a program continuously during operation.
 Rather, the program, as such, is directly encoded in the construction of the neural circuit on which information will be computed, a fact which both confers benefits but introduces some direct and indirect challenges.

 The most immediate implication of this is that while NMC is programmable, it is initially best to consider that it has a fixed program for the duration of its operation.
 The program being fixed means that the whole program must be spatially deployed across the neural hardware.
 This physical realization of a model does have very real implications on what NMC can be used for.
 Generally, on today's scalable NMC platforms \cite{kudithipudi2025neuromorphic} the program is defined as the computational graph of neurons and synapses that directly represents the algorithm being implemented \cite{aimone2019composing}, as in definition \ref{def:algorithm}.

-This explicit representation of a whole algorithm or application in space is quite foreign to most computing paradigms and represents a considerable deviation in how to think about programming.
-This also represents a real constraint on what NMC systems can do.
-Unlike conventional parallel systems, where scaling is associated with running a problem faster, it can be argued that bigger NMC systems are fundamentally better because smaller systems simply cannot implement certain models.
-This is increasingly important as the recent trends of neural network scaling are not promising for NMC, at least with respect to the algorithms being explored today.
-On conventional hardware, a larger ANN model simply requires more memory, whereas a bigger model on NMC requires an entirely bigger system.
+However, it is important to note that because the program is fully instantiated in hardware, the feasible program size is constrained by the available hardware."

 Of course, this physical realization comes with a benefit as well---the program does not need to be retrieved from memory.
 This immediately cuts down on a substantial part of the cost of a serial program.
-From a time and energy perspective, the primary cost in NMC is in loading the model initially.
-As such, there is a rather significant advantage for identifying calculations that can largely reuse a set of pre-defined calculations, which allows the initial cost of loading the model to be amortized over many steps of the program.
+As such, NMC can potentially benefit significantly by identifying calculations that can largely reuse a set of pre-defined calculations.
 In neural algorithms, this re-use arises in feedback connections between neurons, referred to as \textit{recurrence}.
 Such recurrence is a defining feature of biological neural circuits in the brain, and it has been observed that recurrent neural networks are preferential on NMC \cite{davies2021advancing}.

-Notably, this use of recurrence is a clear distinction from how many algorithms are typically defined as well as specialized architectures like dataflow approaches.
-Most dataflow implementations are defined as acyclic graphs.
-Even in neural networks, where recurrent layers are often used, recurrence is typically local and `unrolled' for purposes of deploying on many conventional architectures.
+Notably, this use of recurrence is a clear distinction from how algorithms are often 'unrolled' on conventional architectures which enforce acyclic graphs, effectively increasing footprint.